 Dhirubhai Ambani Faculty Fellow in Entrepreneurship for 2018-2019.

-Stefanos Zenios is the faculty co-director at Stanford Graduate School of Business' center for Entrepreneurial Studies.
-An innovative teacher and researcher, Zenios is the main architect of Startup Garage, a popular Stanford Graduate School of Business course that each year helps hundreds of Stanford Graduate School of Business students and executives learn and apply the innovation processes that are at the center of the Silicon Valley Ecosystem.
+Professor Stefanos Zenios is the faculty co-director at Stanford Graduate School of Business' center for Entrepreneurial Studies.
+An innovative teacher and researcher, Professor Zenios is the main architect of Startup Garage, a popular Stanford Graduate School of Business course that each year helps hundreds of Stanford Graduate School of Business students and executives learn and apply the innovation processes that are at the center of the Silicon Valley Ecosystem.

 The curriculum covers the entire framework of the design thinking process.
 Participants build an understanding of the "user's need" by engaging in empathetic interactions, creating and testing rapid prototypes, and building important building blocks of a business case